Blood Container

 • The product must adhere to the corresponding medical standards.

-• Because the fractional separator must be placed by gravity at the interface of the separation of the blood components, it has been determined that the part of the separator must be made of a specified density material with a very tiny tolerance (approximately 1.04 g/m3).
+• To ensure the fractional separator operates correctly at the interface of blood component separation, it was determined that the separator must be fabricated from a material with a precisely specified density (approximately 1.04 g/cm³) and an exceptionally tight tolerance.

 Our Role